-California’s Health and Safety Code Section 11154 (a) states, “Except in the regular practice of his or her profession, no person shall knowingly prescribe, administer, dispense, or furnish a controlled substance to or for any person or animal which is not under his or her treatment for a pathology or condition…” You may want to speak to an attorney for your specific situation if you are covering for other health care providers whose patients may require CS II medications in their absence.
-CANP offers members five free Legal Consultations with an attorney who is also a licensed NP.
+California’s Health and Safety Code Section 11154 (a) states: “Except in the regular practice of his or her profession, no person shall knowingly prescribe, administer, dispense, or furnish a controlled substance to or for any person or animal which is not under his or her treatment for a pathology or condition…” You may want to speak to an attorney for your specific situation if you are covering for other health care providers whose patients may require CS II medications in their absence.
+CANP offers members three free 15-minute legal consultations per year with an attorney who is also a licensed NP.

-No, California law was changed and no longer requires the name and DEA number on a prescription pad of an NP.
-The Board of Nursing and Board of Pharmacy concur with this answer.
+No, California law was changed and no longer requires the physician’s name and DEA number on a prescription pad of an NP.
+The California Board of Registered Nursing and California State Board of Pharmacy concur with this answer.